hhaeri/Prediction-of-Daily-County-Level-COVID-Cases/README.md

 #### 2.2 Data Munging and Feature Engineering

+Timeseries modeling requires the data to have consistant time intervals, such that if the model is given daily timeseries it can not have missing periods in it.
+In fact ARIMA has no understanding of the actual dates associated with each data, but instead it only given a data series.
+Clearly speaking, if data is missing for Tuesday and the model is given daily data, the Wednesday data is read as the missing data of Tuesday and so on.
+Let's take a look at the missing case count data for the California counties.
+To this aim, I use Missingno library in python that is a very helpful tool for visualizing incompleteness in a dataset, it works on top of Matplotlib and Seaborn and is effortless to use.
+The following plot visualize the missing school age case counts for each California county (white: missing data).

 ![image](https://user-images.githubusercontent.com/91407046/161200807-03ea54bc-6fa1-4c80-a303-997b6995514e.png)

 At a glance we can see which counties appear to be completely populated as opposed to the ones rarely populated (mostly black versus mostly white bars).
 With a close look at the missing values matrix we can identify the counties with sparse case count reported to CDC.